Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Users verify a search result by following these steps:

 1. Verify the proof in `consistency`, if one is present.
-2. Verify the VRF proof in `vrf_result.proof` against the requested search key `SearchRequest.search_key` and the claimed VRF output `vrf_result.index`.
+2. Verify the VRF proof in `VRFResult.proof` against the requested search key `SearchRequest.search_key` and the claimed VRF output `VRFResult.index`.
 3. Evaluate the search proof in `search` according to the steps in
    {{proof-combined-tree}}.
 This will produce a verdict as to whether the search was executed correctly, and also a candidate root value for the tree.
 If it's determined that the search was executed incorrectly, abort with an error.
-4. Verify the signature in `tree_head.signature` with the calculated root value of the tree.
+4. Verify the signature in `TreeHead.signature` with the calculated root value of the tree.
-5. If the proof in `search` determined that a valid entry was found, check that `value` is populated, and that the commitment in the terminal search step opens to `value.value` with opening `value.opening`.
+5. If the proof in `search` determined that a valid entry was found, check that `value` is populated, and that the commitment in the terminal search step opens to `SearchValue.value` with opening `SearchValue.opening`.
 If the proof determined that a valid entry was not found, check that `value` is empty.

-Provided that the above verification is successful, users may consume `value.value`.
+Provided that the above verification is successful, users decode the encoded `UpdateValue` structure in `SearchValue.value`.
+Depending on the deployment mode of the Transparency Log, the `UpdateValue` may or may not require additional verification, specified in {{update-format}}, before its contents may be consumed.

 ## Update